Garbaz/Blog/_wip/2023-11-13-Cognitive-Systems.md

 ---

-## Stuff to touch on
+### Stuff to touch on

 - (-> voice recorder)
 -
 - AI safety (a purely cognitive (passive) system is by definition no threat; It's only when you introduce extrinsic reward when you get problems)
-- Autism (or maybe better not, I don't like it when people speculate about autism; But anyway, the idea would be that autism is roughly speaking when the intrinsic surprisal metric outweighs extrinsic reward.
+- Autism (or maybe better not, I don't like it when people speculate about autism; But anyway, the idea would be that autism is roughly speaking when the intrinsic surprisal metric outweighs extrinsic reward, or simply is higher than usual.
 Hence we are overwhelmed by noise & chaos (unpredictable), like order, like to *really* understand (either the world, like me, or some arbitrarily chosen subsection of the world, i.e. special interests))